meetGramDev/meetgram-library/README.md

     - `minor` - new features, compatible with current API (1.0.1 => 1.1.0)
     - `major` - major changes, incompatible with current API (1.0.1 => 2.0.0)
 2. Run `pnpm version-packages` for versioning.
 All changesets will be transferred to changelog.md and version in each package.json will be up to the appropriate one
+3. Commit and push your branch.
+Create PR
-3. When you push your code to GitHub, the [GitHub Action](https://github.com/changesets/action) will run the `release` script defined in the root `package.json` and publish your package
+4. When you push your code to GitHub, the [GitHub Action](https://github.com/changesets/action) will run the `release` script defined in the root `package.json` and publish your package

 ## Useful commands